nosoop/SteamTrade-Java/README.md

 Just a Note
 -----------

 This library, while fairly featured and fleshed out for most uses (read: trading of simple, non-stackable, non-currency Steam items), is still undergoing changes in structure, shedding off old stuff and rearranging and streamlining others; be sure to keep an eye on the methods and what various changes there may be.
+The example trade listener will be updated to reflect changes as they come.

+Probably not going to version this and just keep it as a running snapshot.

 Also, the code will be released under the MIT License once the code has been cleaned enough to ensure that copyright is not an issue.